|Abus Bordo 6000 Summary|

 Is it easy to use?

 Using the Bordo 6000 is pretty straightforward.
-It slips out of the frame mount very easily.
+It slips out of the frame mount fairly easily.
 And once you’ve worked out the best way to unlock it (unfold the center links first so it’s easier to pull out the link that’s attached to the locking mechanism), securing your bike is easy too.

 Like any bike lock, actually getting it round your bike and an immovable object can be simple or frustrating depending on the circumstances.